2009 MPS Group Championships

 The 2009 MPS Group Championships was a women's tennis tournament played on outdoor clay courts.
-It was the 30th edition of the MPS Group Championships but first held in its new location, and was part of the International series of the 2009 WTA Tour.
+It was the 30th edition of the MPS Group Championships but the first held in its new location, and was part of the International series of the 2009 WTA Tour.
 It took place at the Sawgrass Country Club in Ponte Vedra Beach, Florida, from April 6 through April 12, 2009.
-Caroline Wozniacki won the singles title.
+Second-seeded Caroline Wozniacki won the singles title.